The differences between a WiFi booster, WiFi extender and WiFi repeater.

 The term WiFi booster was a catch-all phrase for devices that extended a WiFi signal.
-A WiFi booster now is more accurately defined as a wireless range extender, MoCA® wired extender or a MoCA/Ethernet WiFi Wireless Network Extender.
+A WiFi booster now is more accurately defined as a wireless range extender, WiFi extender or a Wireless Network Extender.

 Central to WiFi boosters is WiFi bandwidth ‘extension’.
 To completely cover your home and yard, you may need more than one WiFi booster.

 Wireless repeaters are first generation WiFi signal extenders.
 As the name implies, wireless repeaters re-broadcast the WiFi signal received to a finite localized area.
 The quality of WiFi signal strength received by the wireless repeater will be the same WiFi signal strength distributed.
 Latency, or WiFi network response time, is typically increased.
 If you need a short hop, have less than 5 wireless devices and are not going to stream anything, a repeater might work – but I doubt it.

 Wireless range extenders are stand-alone equipment which sit between your wireless router and the location where you want better wireless coverage.
 Similar to a wireless repeater, a wireless range extender grabs existing WiFi signal from your wireless router and re-broadcasts it.
 Range extenders rebroadcast on a different wireless channel from the one used by your wireless router.
 The challenge with range-extenders is location.
 Incorrect placement means a range extender may not obtain sufficient WiFi signal from your router to simultaneously rebroadcast, stream and engage in online gaming or watching a video.

 WiFi Network Extenders